-The Company recorded its estimate of the fair value of contingent consideration that is expected to be paid from the Bogs acquisition.
+The Company recorded its estimate of the fair value of contingent consideration that may result from the Bogs acquisition.
 The contingent consideration is formula-driven and is based on Bogs achieving certain levels of gross margin dollars between January 1, 2011 and December 31, 2015.
 There are no restrictions as to the amount of consideration that could become payable under the arrangement.
-The Company made the first contingent consideration payment of approximately \$1,270,000 in the first quarter of 2013.
-The second and final contingent consideration payment is due in March 2016.
-Management estimates that the range of reasonably possible potential amounts for the second payment is between \$2 million and \$7 million.
-The Company recorded \$5.1 million, which is management's best estimate of the fair value of the second payment.
+The calculation of the 2013 payment has been finalized and the Company will pay the former shareholders of Bogs approximately \$1.27 million on or before March 31, 2013.
+Management estimates that the range of reasonably possible potential amounts for the second payment (due in 2016) will be between \$2 million and \$8 million.
+The Company recorded \$5.0 million, which is management's best estimate of the fair value of the second payment.

-The Company determined the fair value of the contingent consideration using a probability-weighted model which included estimates related to Bogs future sales levels and gross margins.
+The Company determined the fair value of the contingent consideration using a probabilityweighted model which included estimates related to Bogs future sales levels and gross margins.
 On a quarterly basis, the Company revalues the obligation and records increases or decreases in its fair value as an adjustment to operating earnings.
 Changes to the contingent consideration obligation can result from adjustments to the discount rate, accretion of the discount due to the passage of time, or changes in assumptions regarding the future performance of Bogs.
 The assumptions used to determine the value of contingent consideration include a significant amount of judgment, and any changes in the assumptions could have a material impact on the amount of contingent consideration expense or income recorded in a given period.